 It is important to remember, kava as a whole is still a somewhat complicated herb.
 There are over 105 different varieties, each with slightly different effects based on the make-up of their 6 main kavalactones.
 One variety can be stimulating and good for day use while another can be sedative and great for evening use.
 The most important aspect though is Noble and Tudei Kava.
 Noble kava has been safely consumed traditionally in the South Pacific for hundreds of years.
 Tudei kava is what can give kava as a whole a bad rap.
 These are genetically different plants but most people importing kava into the US have no knowledge or interest in differentiating them for consumption.
 If you find yourself shopping for kava supplements, make sure to only purchase from a reputable and Noble Certified vendor.

-There are other calming nootropic ingredients out there that may work better or worse for your body; ultimately always consult with your doctor for their recommendation concerning kava benefits and your specific health needs.
+There are other calming nootropic herbs and ingredients out there that may work better or worse for your body; ultimately always consult with your doctor for their recommendation concerning kava benefits and your specific health needs.